Dermoker-and-Co/Half-Life-Further-Limits/Readme.md

 This build dated 4.2025, below i will tell some information.

 You need to copy the 'valve' folder from your Half-Life installation (preferably WON) here.
-It works without it too but you'll be unable to see barely anything.
+It works without it too but you'll be able to see barely anything.

 Enjoy And have fun.